calviellolab/calviellolab.github.io/research.md

 <p align="center">
 <img src="/img/ribot.png"  />
 </p>
 Moreover, analysis of protein-RNA complexes revealed an unexpected diversity to the ribosomal RNP itself, with hundreds of factors interacting with the ribosome throughout the translation cycle.
-Despite an increasing amount of protein-RNA footprinting datasets, our ability to characterize binding and functions of heterogeneous ribosomal complexes along the transcriptome remains limited.
+However, our ability to characterize binding and functions of heterogeneous ribosomal complexes along the transcriptome remains limited.
 {: .text-justify}
 <p align="center">
 <img src="/img/rnp_dyn_ok.png"  />